Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     ???
 Note

-        If you plan to use the dedicated [SlurmExecutor](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm) developed by Covalent, an analagous example is included below:
+        If you plan to use the dedicated [SlurmExecutor](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm) developed by Covalent, an analogous example is included below:

         ```python
         n_nodes = 2